vonagam/ash_jason/README.md

 Fields to pick from a record and include in json.
 Feilds with values of `nil`/`Ash.NotLoaded`/`Ash.NotSelected` are omitted.
-By default includes all non-private fields (attributes/relationships/aggregates/calculations).
+By default includes all public non-sensitive fields (attributes/relationships/aggregates/calculations).
-Specifying `fields` overwrites default, `pick`/`omit` can be used instead to simply modify it.
+Specifying `fields` overwrites that default, `pick`/`omit` can be used instead to simply modify it.

 ```elixir
 jason do